NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.FrameHold.rst

 |pluginIcon|

-*This documentation is for version 1.0 of FrameHold.*
+*This documentation is for version 1.0 of FrameHold (net.sf.openfx.FrameHold).*

 Description
 -----------